olegknyazev/GameTablesDocs/main_concepts.md

 | Player   | 120    | 35     |
 | Enemy    | 90     | 20     |

 But actually both headers may contain more information that allow you to select a property more precisely.
-There's four components by using which Game Tables locates an object and a property to modify: *Object name*, *Object path*, *Component type* and *Property name*.
-These components may be split accross row and column headers which allows you to compose sophisticated table layouts like this one:
+There's four element types that a property may consist of: *Object name*, *Object path*, *Component type* and *Property name*.
+These elements may be split accross row and column headers which allows you to compose sophisticated table layouts like this one:

 ::image::